 Most equipment warranties last 10 years, but some last up to 25.
 This warranty covers the operation failure of a solar panel, but it can also cover malfunctions caused by the weather.

 The average performance warranty for solar panels offers 80 percent efficiency over 25 years of production.
 Performance warranties guarantee that solar panels will produce a certain amount of power.
 These warranties also provide customers a projected lifespan for their solar arrays.

 Solar Panels Degradation

 The degradation rate tells homeowners projected lifespans of their solar system.
-For example, a solar panels warranty of 80 percent for the first 25 years equals an 0.8 percent annual degradation.
+For example, a solar panel warranty of 80 percent for the first 25 years equals 0.8 percent annual degradation.

-Both a 2012 photovoltaic degradation rate study and a 2015 degradation study, performed by NREL found a solar panel degradation rate mean of 0.8 percent and a median of 0.6 percent.
+Both a 2012 photovoltaic degradation rate study and a 2015 degradation study, performed by NREL, found a solar panel degradation rate mean of 0.8 percent and a median of 0.6 percent.
 However, how much longer the solar array lasts past the 25-year warranty depends on two things.
-1) What percentage of panels production the homeowner finds acceptable, and 2) the causal factors of degradation.
+1) What percentage of the panels’ production the homeowner finds acceptable, and 2) the causal factors of degradation.
 With these factors in mind, a solar array can last 40 to 50 years.